Thomas & Friends series 16: Voice cast

 Steven Kynman (Peter Sam) joined the voice cast.

 Togo Igawa did not feature (due to working on other television work), resulting in Hiro having a non-speaking role of appearance throughout this series of episodes.
-Michael Angelis and Michael Brandon left the voice cast after this series.
+Pierce Bronsan, Michael Angelis and Michael Brandon left the voice cast after this series.
 (This is also Michael Angelis' final narration before his death in May 2020.)

 William Hope takes over the voice of Bert from Kerry Shale, Ben Small takes over the role of Charlie in the US and Matt Wilkinson takes over the role of Butch the UK from Rupert Degas.